 Accounts Receivable & Accounts Payable

-It’s a common term that you’ve probably heard countless times before, but what is bookkeeping, really?
-Basically, bookkeeping is the part of accounting that’s concerned with the collection and organization of financial documents.
-Bookkeeping means gathering, organizing, and filing every bit of data related to your company’s finances.
-What sort of documents does bookkeeping cover?
+Bookkeeping is the part of accounting that’s concerned with the collection and organization of financial documents.
+This means that it is the bookkeeper’s job to gather, organize, and file every bit of data related to your company’s finances.
 A bookkeeper is in charge of compiling:

 - Payroll records

 While accounting encompasses these data-gathering duties, this field also tends to involve analyzing the numbers and making profit and loss projections.
 However, bookkeeping as a term doesn’t necessarily include such long-term calculations and analyses.
 That said, good bookkeeping ensures that you have the numbers and data that you need to help your accountant make predictions about your business’ future, and diagnose your business’ financial health.

 Tracking your company’s profitability lets you follow your earnings over time and plan for ways to improve it in the future.
 Profitability measures let you easily and quickly track transactions and determine how much your business earns on inventory.
 Some helpful profitability ratios that let you gauge your company’s efficiency include: